 Engine scaling rules

-• Scale-out rule: The system will scale out a data engine as configured when queuing tasks cannot be accommodated by the idle concurrency and no clusters are being initialized.
+Scale-out rule: The system will scale out the data engine based on the configured rules when the number of queued tasks exceeds the available concurrent capacity, the task queue time surpasses the queue time limit, and no clusters are being initialized.

 Note: